snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 +--------------+-----+
 {% endhighlight %}

-**NOTE**
-There also exists the `countDistinct` function which we can use to aggregate over a group, like this:
+**Note:** there also exists the `countDistinct` function which we can use to aggregate over a group, like this:

 {% highlight scala %}
 scaladfWithDate.